json-schema-faker/json-schema-faker/README.md

 ## Inferred Types

 JSON Schema does not require you to provide the `type` property for your JSON Schema documents and document fragments.

-But since json-schema-faker uses the `type` property to create the proper fake data, we attempt to infer the type whenever it is not provided.
-We do this based on the JSON Schema validation properties you use.  *(Now this means that if you do not use any of the JSON Schema validation properties, json-schema-faker will not be able to infer the type for you and you will need to **explicitly** set your `type` manually.)*  Below is the list of JSON Schema validation properties and the inferred type based on the property:
+But since `jsf` uses the `type` property to create the proper fake data, we attempt to infer the type whenever it is not provided.
+We do this based on the JSON Schema validation properties you use.

+> Now this means that if you do not use any of the JSON Schema validation properties, json-schema-faker will not be able to infer the type for you and you will need to **explicitly** set your `type` manually.)

+Below is the list of JSON Schema validation properties and the inferred type based on the property:

 **array**